To say rape can’t happen in a marriage is wrong!

 The biblical (Levitical) law may not address this scenario.
 Does this then mean that a man is justified or without sin before God for raping his wife?
 I think not.

 This "omission" may simply be a matter of the practical evidentiary issue of the availability of witnesses.
-In the marital bedroom, there is likely to be only one witness to what transpires there - the Lord, Himself.
+There is likely only one witness to what transpires there in the marital bedroom - the Lord Himself.
 In most cases, He will be the only witness.

 Interestingly, the example afforded by Tamar's rape.
-I do not recall any formal complaint being made by her, although she did tell her brother where she took refuge for a few years, no trial.
+I do not recall any formal complaint being made by her, although she did tell her brother where she took refuge for a few years, and there was no trial.
 She would have been raped within proximity to people.
-But if she did not cry out, if no one heard her protests there would have been no witnesses and no actionable rape case.
+But if she did not cry out, if no one heard her protests, there would have been no witnesses and no actionable rape case.

 A distinction needs to be drawn between the requirements for actions for redress under the law and the commission of sin.